 Tell us about Laura...

 Laura is a patient person – she listens very carefully in Wellness Workshops and gives so much back by offering inspirational ideas that help her follow the program.
 Plus, she thinks of innovative ways to make healthy choices.
 One week she told the group about her low SmartPoints value cheesecake recipe she created – it’s made with diet jelly and light ricotta.
 The other Members were curious, so Laura brought in two cheesecakes the following week to share – they were beautifully presented with a recipe card for each person.

 How does Laura stay motivated?

 Laura keeps her eye on the end goal.
 Even if she has a week where she doesn’t lose or she gains a bit of weight, she continues with the program, knowing it will pay o in the end.
 Laura inspires other members because she doesn’t give up!

 Laura is patient and kind – and she’s impeccably presented with loads of style!
-Members love a Coach who has not only lost weight on WW, but takes pride in their appearance.
+Members love a Wellness Coach who has not only lost weight on WW, but takes pride in their appearance.
 Laura has that in spades!
 Plus, she knows when to share and when to listen – she’ll be a terrific Wellness Coach and make WW proud.